bgoktugozdemir-dev/AI-Assistant-on-Chrome/README.md

 ### Chrome Setup
 1. **Chrome 138+**: You need Chrome 138 or later (stable release) or Chrome Canary
-2. **Enable AI Features** (if needed):
+2. **Enable AI Features** (required for older Chrome versions):
+   - **For Chrome 127-137**: Enable these flags:
      - Go to `chrome://flags/#optimization-guide-on-device-model`
      - Set to "Enabled BypassPerfRequirement"
      - Go to `chrome://flags/#prompt-api-for-gemini-nano`
      - Set to "Enabled"
-   - Restart Chrome after enabling flags
+     - **Restart Chrome completely** after enabling flags
+   - **For Chrome 138+**: AI features should be available by default, but if not working, try the flags above

 ### Verify AI Availability
 1. Open Chrome DevTools (F12)